Variation of the field: Pied at random

-Used in some South-African coats, this means patterned like the markings of a bull or cow.
+Used in some South African coats, this means patterned like the piebald markings of various domesticated animals.
 There are other examples of South African heraldry that are more elaborately blazoned.

 Tapissé of wheat

 A field tapissé of wheat is entirely covered (literally "carpeted") by an interlocking stylised pattern looking like a wheat field.

 Diapering

 In English heraldry, diapering, or covering areas of flat colour with a tracery design, is not considered a variation of the field; it is not specified in blazon, being a decision of the individual artist.
 A coat depicted with diapering is considered the same as a coat drawn from the same blazon but depicted without diapering.

 In French heraldry, diapering is sometimes explicitly blazoned.

 Fretty and trellisé

-A field fretty is composed of bendlets and bendlets-sinister or "scarps", interleaved over one another to give the impression of a trellis.
+A field fretty is composed of bendlets and bendlets-sinister or scarps, interleaved over one another to give the impression of a trellis.
 Although almost invariably the bendlets and scarpes are of the same tincture, there is an example in which they are of two different metals.
 It is rare for the number of pieces of the fretty to be specified, though this is sometimes done in French blazon.
 The bendlets and bendlets sinister are very rarely anything other than straight, as in the arms of David Robert Wooten, in which they are raguly.
-Objects can be placed in the position of the bendlets and bendlets sinister and described as "fretty of," as in the arms of the Muine Bheag Town Commissioners: Party per fess or fretty of blackthorn branches leaved proper and ermine, a fess wavy azure.
+Objects can be placed in the position of the bendlets and bendlets sinister and described as fretty of, as in the arms of the Muine Bheag Town Commissioners: Party per fess or fretty of blackthorn branches leaved proper and ermine, a fess wavy azure.
 Square fretty is similarly composed of barrulets and pallets.

-Trellisé appears in the arms of Luc-Normand Tellier, where it consists of "bendlets, bendlets sinister and barrulets" interlaced.
+Trellisé appears in the arms of Luc-Normand Tellier, where it consists of bendlets, bendlets sinister, and barrulets interlaced.
 These are not, strictly speaking, variations of the field, since they are depicted as being on the field rather than in it.